therealtoresto/BankApp/README.md

 banks and create/edit/remove the bank.
 Banks must be stored in the database, the corresponding API should be provided for that.
-Here is the example of bank schema that might be convenient to use during the development (though we encourage you to investigate it a little bit more and find other parameters that are utilized in bank systems nowadays):
+Here is the example of bank schema that might be convenient to use during the development (though we encourage you to investigate it a little wewerqewr
+  ]

+bit more and find other parameters that are utilized in bank systems nowadays): wer

   - Bank name
+gwerwer
   - Interest rate - the annual percentage rate that expresses the amount of money the bank charges additionally for the use of assets the person borrowed money for.